1997 SMU Mustangs football team: Coaching staff

 Mike Cavan succeeded Tom Rossley as SMU head coach.
 Rossley coached SMU from 1991 to 1996 and left with a 15–48–3 record.
 Cavan became SMU's third head coach in the post-"death penalty" era for SMU.
-Cavan was previously head coach at Valdosta State from 1986 to 1991 and East Tennessee State from 1992 to 1996.
+Cavan, a former starting quarterback for the Georgia Bulldogs, was previously head coach at Valdosta State from 1986 to 1991 and East Tennessee State from 1992 to 1996.
 This is Cavan's first head coaching job at a Division I-A school.